IBM/docker101/lab2.md

 Now that your image is on Docker Hub, other developers and operations can use the `docker pull` command to deploy your image to other environments.

 # Step 5: Deploying a Change
-The "Hello World" application is over-rated, let's update the app so that it says "Hello Beautiful World!" instead.
+The "Hello World" application is overrated, let's update the app so that it says "Hello Beautiful World!" instead.

 1. Update `app.py`